-During the period under review the Committee held 1 meeting.
+During the year under review the Committee held 1 meeting.
 All Committee members attended the meeting held.
+The members of the committee have discussed matters related to the composition of the board and the human resources during the various board meetings held.